mhkeller/ipc-msg-mystery/README.md

 IPC Child test
 ===

-This is to test whether you can set up an ipc channel between a parent and child script when you execute the parent script via an npm script.
+This is to test whether you can set up an ipc channel between a parent and child script when you execute the child script via an npm script.

 It doesn't seem possible with a basic setup.
 Tips welcome.